 Using Outdated Systems and Software

 The focus of a law firm is to provide legal counsel to its clients.
 As IT is not a law firm’s main focus, many law firms lack a full understanding of their system’s architecture.
 They may run old, unsupported operating systems and/or fail to update their software as needed.
-These failures leave the door open for hackers to breach the network.
+These failures leave the door open for cybercriminals to breach the network.
 A law firm’s IT partner must have a full understanding of how extensive the network is, how it is segmented, and where data is stored.
 Furthermore, protocols must be put in place to ensure timely updates of software as needed.

 Relying Too Heavily on Anti-virus Software